This post may contain affiliate links. For more information, read my disclosure policy.

 How to Make a Cupcake Cake

-Frost the top three cupcakes in the first two rows.
-This will be six cupcakes total for the blue frosting.
+- Blue: The size of the blue section will depend on how many cupcakes you have.
+Large cupcakes: the top 6 cupcakes.
+Mini Cupcakes: Use the top 9.
 Start frosting on the edge of the first cupcake moving counterclockwise in one fluid motion until you reach the middle of the cupcake.
 Once you reach the center, lightly press the tip down in the center and pull it up to create a little spike in the center.

-4. To create the stars, sprinkle the white pearl sprinkles over the blue frosted cupcakes.
+- To create the stars, sprinkle the white pearl sprinkles over the blue frosted cupcakes (optional).

 - The food coloring is really important, and I don’t recommend using water-based food coloring because the colors aren’t as vibrant and it’s hard to get true red.
 A Gel type is best, and I use either Americolor or Wilton brands.
 You can also use store-brand gel coloring.